linkfrg/dotfiles/docs/installation.md

 }
 ```

-For the list of all available options, see [modules](https://github.com/linkfrg/dotfiles/tree/main/modules/public).
+For the list of all available options, see [public modules](https://github.com/linkfrg/dotfiles/tree/main/modules/public).

 ### Running on non-NixOS distro